luchob/kafka-demo/README.md

 Prerequisites if you want to use the project:

-+ A running Kafka installation (details below)
++ A running Kafka installation (details below).
 + Knowledge of Kafka theory.
++ Reasonable IDE - IntelliJ is certainly recommended!

 # Kafka installation

+If you want to install Kafka and make more deeper experiment maybe you would like a native Kafka installation.
+If you just want a quick and dirty start and you have docker installed then the docker installation might be the way to go.

 ## Docker

-If you have a running docker installation this is the most quick and dirty way to get started.
+If you have a running docker installation this is the quickest way to get started.
 The current project contains a docker compose file which will get you started.
+Navigate to the project root and execute (the docker deamon should be running).

+`docker-compose -f docker/docker-compose.yml up`

+If everything goes OK then you should be able to successfully execute the `SampleKafkaProducer`.
+Then you will be able to consume that with `SampleKafkaConsumer`.

 ## Native

+Installing Kafka natively without some ad-hoc configurations is easy.
+Just follow [this](https://kafka.apache.org/quickstart) quick start guide.

 # Common Kafka commands